 Louis & Mary Haddad Foundation Scholarship

 This scholarship was established by the Louis and Mary Haddad Foundation to support local students with learning differences.
-To be eligible for this scholarship, the applicant must:

 - Be a resident of Suffolk, Virginia.